About Us

 The visitor will be impressed as to how bright this building is with large windows down the whole length of the south aisle and two large east end windows, each of which contain a very important collection of medieval glass.
 Amazingly the windows at Holme include glass of every century from the 13th to the 17th which is why specialist groups come to visit from far and wide.

-We love to have visitors and especially at our services; there is always a service of Holy Communion at 9am on the first Sunday of the month.
+We love to have visitors and especially at our services.
 Christmas and Easter are always very special times at Holme and also of course the Harvest Festival.
-We are also planning to make greater use of the building with the village for secular gatherings and events.
+We also encourage and make good use of the building with the village for secular gatherings and events.

 There is always much to be done on an ancient building and at Holme we need to attend to the crumbling stonework on the porch and the peeling rendering on the steeple.
 A village charity has recently assisted us with the repair of the churchyard wall to the north, so watch this space.